C. R. Subbaraman: Vinoda Pictures

 He became one of the partners along with lyricist Samudrala Sr., director/kuchipudi dancer Vedantam Raghavayya and producer D.L.
 Narayana and started Vinoda Pictures in 1950.
 They had produced Strisahasam, Shanti and Devadasu/Devadas.
 Subbaraman had composed 6 to 7 songs for Devadasu/Devadas when he died suddenly.
 Then, M. S. Viswanathan & T. K. Ramamoorthy completed the balance three songs.

 Subbaraman had been instrumental in introducing Ghantasala to Tamil film by the movie Paithiyakaran (1947) and also made debut of M. L. Vasanthakumari in Raja Mukthi (1948).
-Subbaraman also gave lessons to P. Leela and chance to sing under his compositions which made her very famous.
-He was a trend setter in music composition during his heyday.
+Subbaraman also gave lessons to P. Leela and a chance to sing under his compositions, which made her very famous.
+He was a trendsetter in music composition during his heyday.

-All of the films where music were composed by him were mega musical were hit.
+All of the films with music composed by him have been highly successful.
 He had composed more for Telugu films than Tamil films.
 He died at the very young age of 36 after a long battle with illnesses.
 The rest works were done by Viswanathan–Ramamoorthy duo.